hellerve/hawkweed/README.rst

 Monads
 ------

-The implemented monads are: Identity, Maybe (Just/Nothing), Continuation and List (called ListM). do notation is also supported.
+The implemented monads are: Identity, Maybe (Just/Nothing), Continuation, Either, IO, CachedIO, and List (called ListM). do notation is also supported.

 .. code-block:: python